Jeremiah Chapter 52

 “He slew also all the princes of Judah in Riblah”: Who, together with the king’s sons, were taken with him.
 Or, however, were taken in Jerusalem, and brought to Riblah; which of them is not certain, very probably the former.

-One of the saddest things for a parent to see is the execution of their sons.
+One of the saddest things for a parent to see is the execution of his sons.
 This was the terrible punishment that Zedekiah had to endure.
 This would break his heart.
 Even those who are cruel to others, love their own flesh and blood.
 Nebuchadnezzar passed the judgement himself.

 Jeremiah 52:11 “Then he put out the eyes of Zedekiah; and the king of Babylon bound him in chains, and carried him to Babylon, and put him in prison till the day of his death.”